ymc9/better-auth-zenstack-multitenancy/README.md

-This is the companion project of the blog post [When Embedded AuthN Meets Embedded AuthZ - Building Multi-Tenant Apps With Better-Auth and ZenStack](https://zenstack.dev/blog/better-auth).
+This is a project demonstrating using better-auth with ZenStack v3 in a Next.js multi-tenant application.

 The project is based on better-auth's [Next.js demo project](https://github.com/better-auth/better-auth/tree/main/demo/nextjs).